image001 STM Page

 image056

-16-106 is another 1996 LFS, spotted at Guy-Concordia Station in Sept.
+16-106 was another 1996 LFS, spotted at Guy-Concordia Station in Sept.
 2000.
 This bus was not part of the first order and does not have the cutout seen on the front of 16-004.

 image058